NELLIS TAVERN TIMELINE

 associated with the Nellis Tavern

-1725 - Christian Nellis, Sr. obtained 650 acres on Lot #12 of Harrison
+1725 - Christian Nellis, Sr. obtained 650 acres on Lot #12 of Harrison Patent.

-Patent.
 Built log cabin and Ft.
-Nellis.
+Nellis near the Mohawk River.

 1732 - Hans Jurg Nellis born.
 He later moved to Herkimer, NY.